DBremen/DirksWiki/docs/Personal_Development/Happy.md

 -   Focus on the process rather than the outcome as a source of happiness

--   -   External outcomes only account for 10% of our happiness
+-   External outcomes only account for 10% of our happiness

 -   Genetic propensity = 50%

 -   Attitude towards life = 40%

--   Good thing bad thing how knows (story of the guy who wanted to have horses)
+-   Good thing bad thing who knows (story of the guy who wanted to have horses)

 -   Try to pursue the outcome you desire and enjoy the process